 Community Respite Services

-The respite programs, some of which are funded by the Ontario Ministry of Community and Social Services and the Ministry of Children and Youth Services and others are private.
+The respite programs, some of which are funded by the Ontario Ministry of Children, Community and Social Services.